-City led Station Area Plans set the table for BART's TOD Program and provides a framework for how the development of catalytic TOD projects can also give back to the community.
+City led Station Area and Speific Plans set the table for BART's TOD Program and provides a framework for how the development of catalytic

+TOD projects can also give back to the community.
 More open space, safer streets and grocery stores are examples.
 BART desires to engage in planning efforts and studies as a partner with cities, and to ensure cities have the technical resources they need to create plans that reflect community vision.
 BART, City and Developer partners will develop a community process that will engage the community throughout the development process as well, so that community input will inform the project development, design and delivery and to ensure that the project will meet community goals, objectives and expectations.

-The TOD Policy and Performance Targets are shown in Appendix A and B.
+Links to the TOD Policy and Performance Targets are in the Appendix.